roeib/JavaScript-snippets/README.md

 find us on [Facebook](https://www.facebook.com/snippetsJS)

-# How to generate a random number in a given range
+# How to Generate a Random Number in a Given Range

 ```javascript
 // Returns a random number(float) between min (inclusive) and max (exclusive)